khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### Metric path

 A metric path contains stages with an abbreviated metric, such as 12d or 1.5h.
 The metric can be an integer or float, but should be limited to 5 digits maximum (and fewer when possible).
-Do not use multiple metric types on a single path, for example, 1d and 6kg.
+Don’t use multiple metric types on a single path, for example, 1d and 6kg.

 Todo: Add demo